 The cats foot plant evokes the smoothness of cats.
-Its flowers resemble the pad which covers the claws of such felines.
+Its flowers resemble the pad that covers the claws of such felines.
 It has been used from the 18th century onwards.
-For some time, the plant was supposed to have anticancerous and tuberculosis healing properties, which could not be proven.
+For some time, the plant was supposed to have anticancerous and tuberculosis-healing properties, which could not be proven.

 Healing Properties and Indications

-Its main application is for respiratory afflictions (easing the irritation of the throat and the itching), dry cough, and bronchial catarrh (by liquefying the mucus and promoting expectoration).
-An ideal way is to combine the internal use (infusion) with the external use (gargle).
+Its main application is for respiratory afflictions (easing the irritation of the throat and the itching), dry cough, and bronchial catarrh (liquefying the mucus and promoting expectoration).
+An ideal way to use it is to combine its internal use (infusion) with its external use (gargle).

-It can also be used in biliary dyskinesia (atony of the gall bladder), in combination with other plants with active action on the bile duct.
+It can also be used in biliary dyskinesia (atony of the gall bladder) in combination with other plants that have active action on the bile duct.

 Cats Foot Plant Scientific Facts